Coro (non-profit organization): Community and regional programs

+The Public Allies program was hosted for 15 years (until 2023) at the Coro Center in Pittsburgh in collaboration with the National AmeriCorps Public Allies organization.
+The program advanced the experience of emerging young leaders in enhance their opportunities for social justice careers in civic and nonprofit organizations.
+Program participants completed a 10-month apprenticeship at a nonprofit organization while also undergoing leadership training and completing a team service project.

 Locations

 In addition to San Francisco, centers under the Coro umbrella exist in Los Angeles (1957), St. Louis (1972), Kansas City (1975), New York (1980), and Pittsburgh (1999).
 In 2005, Coro partnered with the Cleveland Foundation to establish a new Executive Fellows program in Cleveland.
 Although each location is independently run, they are connected by Coro National, a 501(c)(3) governing body.
 The Coro National Alumni Association is also a freestanding non-profit (incorporated 1990) that supports nearly 10,000 alumni worldwide.

 Notable alumni

-Approximately 1,000-1,200 people participate in Coro's various programs each year, many of whom work in non-profit organizations, businesses, and government agencies.
+Approximately 1,000–1,200 people participate in Coro's various programs each year, many of whom work in non-profit organizations, businesses, and government agencies.
 Some notable alumni who currently hold or have held public office include: